Your Child's Development: 6 Months

 - shows little interest in others and rarely smiles or "talks"

-- makes little eye contact and rarely points a finger at something
+- makes little eye contact

 - does not move an object from one hand to the other

-- is unable to sit up with support
+- can't sit up with support

 - has trouble eating purées by spoon (for example, pushes food out of the mouth instead of swallowing)

 Also, if you ever notice that your baby has lost skills or shows weakness on one side of the body, tell your doctor.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.